 Silicones play an important function in waterproof cosmetics and hair care products designed to tame frizz.
 Similarly, in colour cosmetics the - siloxane type of silicones make the pigment and colours last longer.

 There are different regulations of silicones all around the world.
-There are no regulations regarding dimethicone in the EU, US or Australia.
-There are regulations around other silicones, like Cyclotetrasiloxane and Cyclopentasiloxane.
+Firstly, there are no regulations regarding dimethicone in the EU, US or Australia.
+However, there are regulations around other silicones, like Cyclotetrasiloxane and Cyclopentasiloxane.
 The main concerns here are inhalation (so from spray type products) and ingestion (from lip products etc).
-There are regulations around the limit of silicones allowed in cleansing products in Europe too.
+In addition, there are regulations around the limit of silicones allowed in cleansing products in Europe too.

 The Korean Food and Drug Administration looked into silicones a few years ago and the biggest issue they identified is that they don’t biodegrade.